The Cat's Quizzer

 The Cat's Quizzer is a children's book written and illustrated by Theodor Geisel under the pen name Dr. Seuss and published by Random House on August 12, 1976.
-In March 2021, the book was withdrawn from publication by Dr. Seuss Enterprises.
+In March 2021, the book was withdrawn from publication by Dr. Seuss Enterprises due to images in the book that the estate deemed "hurtful and wrong".

 Plot

 In the beginning of the book, the Cat in the Hat introduces the reader to Ziggy and Zizzy Zozzfozzel, saying that they both got 100%, but got every answer wrong, and then asks the reader the recurring question "are you smarter than a Zozzfozzel"?
 The questions in the book range from simple queries to questions difficult enough to wear the Cat out.

-Withdrawal
+Withdrawal from publication

-On March 2, 2021, Dr. Seuss Enterprises withdrew The Cat's Quizzer and five other books from publication due to the inclusion of imagery they deem "hurtful and wrong".
-The apparent reason for the book's withdrawal from publication is an illustration (on page 11) of a yellow figure in a coolie hat with the caption, "How old do you have to be to be a Japanese?"
+On March 2, 2021, Dr. Seuss Enterprises discontinued the publication of six books, including The Cat's Quizzer, due to the presence of imagery they found "hurtful and wrong".
+Among the reasons for the withdrawal of The Cat's Quizzer was an illustration of a yellow figure in a conical hat, accompanied by the question, "How old do you have to be to be a Japanese?"

-Removing the books caused a surge in sales for other works by Seuss that impacted Amazon's charts in the United States.
-It was reported by CTV News that nine of the top ten best sellers were all books by Seuss, excluding the books that were removed.
-As the collectors' value of the withdrawn books rose substantially, eBay also delisted the books.